 Paper Goods Machine Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Paper Goods Machine Operators need abilities such as near vision, control precision, and problem sensitivity in order to perform their job at a high level.
+For example, Paper Goods Machine Operators need abilities such as near vision, problem sensitivity, and arm-hand steadiness in order to perform their job at a high level.
 The list below shows several important abilities for Paper Goods Machine Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.